TerryTantan/python-sokoban-solver/README.md

 3. **Choose Level**: Click "Levels" to select a level.
 4. **Get Solution**: Select "Solution" and choose an algorithm to solve the level.
 5. **Restart**: Click "Restart" at any point to reset the level.

-## Screenshots

-Add screenshots of gameplay, menus, and other UI elements here